Housing and Homelessness

 In 2015, I teamed up with the former chair of the Latino Caucus to establish the One California program, which today provides tens of millions of dollars each year to support community-based organizations working within California’s diverse communities that are assisting immigrants in the naturalization process to become citizens.

-Our LGBTQ community’s contributions to life in San Francisco are one of many things that set our City apart — and it is my deep honor to fight for LGBTQ San Franciscans every day in the Assembly.
+Our LGBTQ community’s contributions to life in San Francisco are one of many things that set our City apart — and it is my deep honor to fight for LGBTQ San Franciscans every day.
 While we have come a long way on LGBTQ rights as a nation over the years (with San Francisco leading the way), we still have a long way to go to reach true equality.

 Soon after arriving in Sacramento, I authored the Reproductive FACT Act, a first-in-the-nation law requiring facilities that provide pregnancy-related care to distribute a notice of reproductive health rights, while mandating that unlicensed facilities disclose their status.
-I worked with then-Attorney General Kamala Harris to write the bill and with now-Attorney General Xavier Becerra to defend it all the way to the U.S. Supreme Court.
+I worked with then-Attorney General Kamala Harris to write the bill, and with then-Attorney General Xavier Becerra to defend it all the way to the U.S. Supreme Court.